zeljanavucetic/KeyphrasesExtraction/README.md

 After compare the input text with the extracted keyphrases, it is easy to notice that the program succesfully extracted the most relevant keyphrases.
 We can assume the main topic based on these keyphrases.
 On the first sight in the text, it is evident that the "graph-based approaches" is the most important keyphrase.
 Also, there is a minimal error in results.
 During code execution all words less then three characters are removed and because of that some extracted keyphrases aren't complete.
 Instead "PageRank algorithm on a network of words", extracted keyphrase is "pagerank algorithm network words".

-News Article
+News article
 ------------

-This text is in the file ***"NewsArticle.txt"***.
+This text is in the file ***NewsArticle1.txt***.
 This piece of news can be readed from this from this [link](http://www.bbc.com/news/world-asia-39854702).
 The title of this article is "Taliban fight: US may send 3,000 more troops to Afghanistan".
 The program extracted 30 keyphrases in total and the best scored keyphrases are:

 | Keyphrases                        | Score |
 |-----------------------------------|-------|